pantheon-deprecated/example-drupal7-travis-composer/README.md

 ## Create a New Project

+Before you begin, you should first [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

 There are two ways to quickly create a new project for your Drupal site, using this project as a template.

 #### Via GitHub